Geriatric Psychiatry Fellowship

 The Geriatric Psychiatry Fellowship Program

 The Geriatric Psychiatry Fellowship Program was funded by the Department of Veterans Affairs in 1991 and is currently directed by Linda Ganzini, M.D., M.P.H.

 The program has received full accreditation by the Accreditation Council for Graduate Medical Education (ACGME) since its inception.
 Several program graduates, who are staff geropsychiatrists at OHSU and Portland VAMC, participate as principal faculty in this Fellowship program.

-Overall Goals and Plan of the Geriatric Psychiatry Fellowship
+The overall goals and plan of the Geriatric Psychiatry Fellowship are:

 We provide a balanced experience in geriatric psychiatry, with opportunities for the development of the Fellow's clinical, teaching and research skills.
 Clinical skills are developed in acute care settings and in long-term, continuous care of outpatients.
 The design of the residency includes a continuous Geropsychiatry Clinic.
 There is a significant participation in geriatric medical and neurological settings, with emphasis on the interaction between psychiatric and medical problems in the elderly and collaboration among the specialties.
 We complement the Fellow's predominantly male VA patient exposure with the addition of female patients in university, county and private systems of care.
 By the end of the Fellowship, each resident will be prepared for the Added-Qualification Examination in Geriatric Psychiatry.

 Meaningful research opportunities.